-First of all, thank you very much for your commitment to educating students in this unique environment.
+Firstly, thank you very much for your commitment to educating Cumming School of Medicine students.
 The Department of Family Medicine (DFM) greatly appreciates the time, effort, and attention you provide to learners.
-Because of you, we are able to successfully run the Family Medicine Clerkship Core rotations and expose undergraduate medical students to our amazing profession.
+Because of you, we can successfully run the Family Medicine Clerkship Core rotations and expose undergraduate medical students to our amazing profession.
 We do not think you are thanked enough for what you do, so please accept our heartfelt gratitude!

 Family Medicine rotations are constantly one of the most highly valued and positively reviewed rotations of the clerkship experience.
 This is all thanks to you!
 Having said that, we recognize that the past couple of years have been challenging (to say the least).
 We also acknowledge that asking for your time and expertise to teach our younger colleagues is a big ask.
 Within the DFM, we continue to advocate for our preceptors, and champion the incredible importance and value of generalists within the practice of medicine.
 And we commit to continuing to do so.